HASwitchPlate/openHASP-docs/docs/devices/lanbon-l8.md

      - Either supply 3.3V or 5V on the corresponding power pin, depending on the voltage supplied by the UART ttl (not both at the same time).
 5. Because there is no `RESET` pin, you need to powercycle the board with IO0 connected to GND to activate flash mode

-Once the serial connections are made, flash the [Lanbon-L8 ESP32 binary](../installation/esp32.md) like any other device.
+Once the serial connections are made, flash the [Lanbon-L8 ESP32 binary](../installation/esp32.md) like on any other device.

 ## GPIO Settings